HoussemDellai/ProductsStoreOnKubernetes/README.md

 2) Create docker containers

     2.1) Introduction to Dockerfile: build, run
+         $ docker run hello-world
+           Hello from Docker!
+           This message shows that your installation appears to be working correctly.
          $ cd MvcApp
 	2.2) $ docker build .     # don't forget the dot at the end to configure the context!
          $ docker build --rm -f "Dockerfile" -t mvc-app:1.0 .